The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control: Introduction

-The dynamic primitives theory has been introduced to solve this issue taking into account the environmental dynamics through the characterisation of the task attractor generated at the interface with the human \cite{Hogan2012, Hogan2013}.
-It is also compatible with the hypothesis that humans have a hierarchical semi-autonomous controller where every module can autonomously manage the task assigned by a higher level controller\cite{Ahn2012, Hogan2013}.
-This can be visualised as a cascade of connecting dots puzzles where the lower level controller is tasked to connect the dots (called via points) provided by the higher controller, which is also tasked to supervise on the outcome \cite{Tiseo2018}.
-This type of decentralised architecture enables the Central Nervous System (CNS) to deal with the neuronal transmission delay and allows the coordination of the body \cite{Ahn2012, Tiseo2018, Hogan2012}.
+The dynamic motion primitives theory has been introduced to solve this issue by accounting for the environmental dynamics by characterising the task attractor generated at the interface with the human \cite{Hogan2012, Hogan2013}.
+It is also compatible with the hypothesis that humans have a hierarchical semi-autonomous controller.
+Under this theory, every module can autonomously manage the task assigned by a higher level controller\cite{Ahn2012, Hogan2013}.
+This can be visualised as a sequence of connecting dots puzzles where the lower-level controller is tasked to connect the dots (called via points) provided by the higher controller, which also supervises the outcome \cite{Tiseo2018}.
+This decentralised architecture enables the Central Nervous System (CNS) to deal with the neuronal transmission delay and allows the coordination of the body \cite{Ahn2012, Tiseo2018, Hogan2012}.

-Another computational theory for the motor control is based on the Optimal Feedback Theory (OFT).
-This theory relies on a general engineering framework that can adapt to a large variety of problems, including locomotion.
-The concept behind this approach is that the evolution of a system dynamics can be associated with energetic costs and the optimal strategy obtained through the minimisation of the cost functions \cite{Shadmehr2008, Tommasino2017, Hogan2012}.
-The main critics that can be moved to this approach are, the extremely high computational cost which increases with the task complexity especially in the presence of redundancies, and the impossibility of accurately measuring a muscle cost function in humans \cite{Shadmehr2008, Tommasino2017, Hogan2012, Ajemian2010}.
+Another computational theory for motor control is based on the Optimal Feedback Theory (OFT).
+The concept behind this approach is that the evolution of system dynamics can be associated with energetic costs, and the optimal strategy can be obtained by minimising a cost function \cite{Shadmehr2008, Tommasino2017, Hogan2012}.
+This approach has two major drawbacks: the impossibility of accurately measuring a muscle cost function in humans and the extremely high computational cost, which increases with task complexity, especially in the presence of redundancies \cite{Shadmehr2008, Tommasino2017, Hogan2012, Ajemian2010}.